GRose01/travel-project/README.md

 We decided we wanted to create a mobile responsive app that allows you to browse through travel ideas, create posts and save ideas.
 Using JavaScript/React for the front end and Python/Flask for the back end, we created a web app that did just this.
 We used a pre-existing location based data dump, instead of an external API to generate location options.
 We also used Mapbox, and a Skyscanner flight widget for extra features.

+In a pair, we coded the initial set up of the models and controllers before splitting and working on separate front end components.
+We continuously helped each other and cross checked our work.
+Individually I worked on the mytrips page, and the wishlist page, as well as the flight widget and some styling.

 ---

 ## Screenshot Walk-through